-Ever since we started planning our Salt & Wind Northern Italy trip, we've been all about cooking regional recipes in our kitchen.
+Ever since we launched our Northern Italy group trips, we've been all about cooking regional recipes in our kitchen.
 And when it comes to Milan, it's hard to get more classic than Risotto alla Milanese.
 The reason we love it is that the dish uses some of the iconic ingredients that distinguish the region from other parts of Italy — namely, rice instead of pasta, butter instead of olive oil, and Grana Padano instead of Parmigiano Reggiano cheese.

 or Parmigiano Reggiano cheese, plus more for garnish

-Place broth and half of the saffron in a small saucepan and keep warm over low heat.
-Heat oil and 1 tablespoon of butter in a large saucepan over medium heat.
+Saute The Onions: Heat oil and 1 tablespoon of butter in a large saucepan over medium heat.
 When foaming subsides, add onion, season with salt and freshly ground black pepper, and cook until translucent, about 5 minutes.

 Continue adding broth until it is all absorbed and the rice is al dente (firm but not chalky) and the risotto is a porridge-like consistency, about 20 minutes.

 Finish The Risotto: Season with salt and freshly ground black pepper, stir in the butter, half of the remaining saffron, the cheese, cover, and set aside to rest a few minutes.
 Stir in the cheese then taste and adjust seasoning.
 Divide risotto among serving bowls, top with additional cheese, top with a few of the remaining threads of saffron, and serve.

 More Italy On Salt & Wind Travel